 On the other hand, a more visible join, like using single crochet join on the right (front) side to create a dimensional sashing, or using a lacy join to create a more delicate look, might be the right fit for your project.
 You can find my tutorial for a single crochet join here.

 A third option is to “join-as-you-go.”
 Unless you plan your layout before starting your squares (or if you are going for a scrappy look), this technique is more difficult to use when working with squares from multiple designers.
+You can find my tutorial for the join-as-you-go method here.

 5) Unify the blanket with a border